black77dragon/DragonShield/README.md

 ## Version History
+- 2.31: Added support for bundled Python interpreter and project log file.
 - 2.30: Added python.org interpreter paths and DS_PYTHON_PATH setup instructions.
 - 2.29: Parser logs are stored in Application Support and open directly from the UI.
 - 2.28: Debug logs area now uses ScrollView, allows selection and provides a log export button.